The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 This methodology and step-by-step guide outlines the process formerly followed by Development Initiatives (DI) and the CALP Network to produce a best possible estimate on global financial volumes of humanitarian cash and voucher assistance.
 It explains the technical steps alongside their reasoning from data extraction to identifying CVA data, combining it from different datasets and finally analysing the output.

-The guide is intended to capture the methodological knowledge and methods by former DI staff, following the insolvency of DI, and thereby ensure that the work can be adapted and continued if the demand for it continues to exist.
+The guide is intended to capture the methodological knowledge and methods used by former DI staff, following the insolvency of DI, and thereby ensure that the work can be adapted and continued if the demand for it continues to exist.
 It therefore also highlights the different aspects of the methodology that need to be reviewed on an ongoing basis and concludes with suggestions for further improvement.

 # Data extraction